pallaviparihar123/ToDo-List-App/README.md

 ## The challenge

-- My challenge was to build out this Tip Calculator is that i have to think validation.
+- My challenge was to build out this ToDo List App with the help of Hooks, functional component and map & filter component.

 ## Screenshots